nathanpc/rcalc/README.md

 # rCalc

 A simple yet cool resistance color code calculator.
 The idea of this WebApp is to serve as a awesome (and useful) experiment for things like Offline WebApps, Firefox OS, and Chrome Packaged Apps.
+There's also a [desktop version](https://github.com/nathanpc/rcalc-desktop) if you don't like web stuff.

 ## Supported Platforms